nlevankov/dijkstra/README.md

 ## dijkstra

-This program implements the ["Dijkstra's algorithm"](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+This program implements the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 You can input a graph with data about path points manually or from a file.

 Ready to work example (Windows 7 64bit):